 Blytheville is a medium-sized city located in the state of Arkansas.
 With a population of 14,694 people and five constituent neighborhoods, Blytheville is the 26th largest community in Arkansas.

 Blytheville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Blytheville is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Blytheville who work in office and administrative support (11.83%), sales jobs (10.96%), and management occupations (7.54%).

-In terms of college education, Blytheville is nearly on par with the US average for all cities of 21.84%: 17.17% of adults 25 and older in Blytheville have a bachelor's degree or advanced degree.
+The education level of Blytheville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.17% of adults 25 and older in Blytheville have a college degree.

 The per capita income in Blytheville in 2010 was $19,628, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,512 for a family of four.
 However, Blytheville contains both very wealthy and poor people as well.